We are now accepting rental inquiries for dates up to June 30, 2024.

 As a matter of fact, we do!
 The Wilson Center waives our base rental rate for County, State, and Government Agencies, and offers lower base rental rates to non-profit organizations (with appropriate documentation).
 Lower rates are also available to any organization that rents the center for three dates or more (consecutive or nonconsecutive) in one fiscal year.

-Though the Wilson Center accepts date requests year round, the venue tends to book up to 12 months in advance.
+Though the Wilson Center accepts date requests year-round, the venue tends to book up to 12 months in advance.
 For first-time renters, the best time to submit dates is March 1 prior to the fiscal year you intend to have your event in.
-For instance, if you want to hold an event in the 2020-2021 fiscal year (July 1, 2020-June 30, 2021), you should submit your dates on March 1, 2020 when the dates for the 2020-2021 fiscal year open to the public.
+For instance, if you want to hold an event in the 2023-2024 fiscal year (July 1, 2023-June 30, 2024), you should submit your dates on March 1, 2023 when the dates for that fiscal year open to the public.

 The Wilson Center has a large variety of equipment in-house including an orchestra shell and grand piano.
 A list of equipment and pricing can be found in the Wilson Center Rental Rate sheet.